argos-labs/argos-labs.github.io/_posts/2019-03-22-plugin-getting-started.md

 ---
-title: "Getting Started Guide for ARGOS-LABS plugin"
+title: "Getting Started Guide with ARGOS-LABS RPA+ plugin"
 date: 2019-03-22 08:26:28+0900
 categories:
   - plugin
 toc: true
 ---

-# Getting Started Guide for ARGOS-LABS plugin
+ARGOS-LABS RPA+ have open architecture using Plugin.
+This guide is the `Getting Started Guide` with ARGOS-LABS RPA+ plugin.

+Once you finish this simple plugin guide you can build your own plugin.
+This plugin program is not only for ARGOS-LABS RPA+ but can be used any kind of purpose as general CLI program.

-## Running Environments
+# Running Environments

+Plugin can be developed in Windows, Linux or Mac.
+However this guide is built these environments:

+* OS: Windows 10 Pro
+* Prerequsite Programs:
+	* Python interpreter 3.7.x
+	*

 ![00010 clean up windows 10 desktop](https://argos-labs.github.io/images/gst-captures/00010.png)

-## Prerequsite Programs
+# Prerequsite Programs

-### PyCharm
+## PyCharm

 ![00010 clean up windows 10 desktop](https://argos-labs.github.io/images/gst-captures/00020.png)
 ![00010 clean up windows 10 desktop](https://argos-labs.github.io/images/gst-captures/00030.png)